What small, everyday practices help organizations walk the racial equity talk?

 It lives in daily practices:

-• Who gets to speak in the meeting.
+• Who speaks in the meeting.

 • Who carries invisible labor, and whether it’s acknowledged.